-Qantas has announced that it will switch from Boeing 747-400 aircraft to 787 Dreamliner jets on all of its routes between Australia and the US mainland.
+Qantas has announced that it will switch from Boeing 747-400 aircraft to 787 Dreamliner jets and Airbus A380s on all of its routes between Australia and the US mainland.
 Starting on December 4th, the carrier will be ending Boeing 747 operations on its Sydney to San Fransisco route, which currently is its last Boeing 747 route to the US mainland.

 At the moment, Qantas operates the Dreamliner to New York, Hong Kong, San Fransisco, London and Los Angeles.
 In addition to the Sydney-San Francisco route, its four times weekly service from Melbourne to the Californian city is already operated by Boeing 787 Dreamliner aircraft.
 Therefore, all Qantas flights to San Francisco will be operated by 787 jets in the future.
 However, the Australian flag-carrier will continue to deploy Boeing 747-400 aircraft on its Sydney-Honolulu route.